mzheng27/Quest_Of_Legends1/README.md

 # Quest_Of_Legends1
-(Uses some color encodings that does not behaves properly on Windows it you're using cmd or powershell.)
+(Uses some color encodings that does not behaves properly on Windows it you're using cmd or powershell)

 Quest version 1 designed in Java.
 Object Oriented.
 Players may play in teams to fight monsters, buy inventories, tour the map, and level up.

-(Uses some color encodings that does not behaves properly on Windows it you're using cmd or powershell.)

 >> To compile and execute enter: